 ‘+mysql +(>tutorial <training)’

-To find rows that contain words starting with “my” such as “mysql”, “myyahoo”, etc., you use the following:
+To find rows that contain words starting with “my” such as “mysql”, “mydatabase”, etc., you use the following:

 MySQL boolean full-text search main features

-- MySQL does not automatically sort rows in the order of decreasing relevance in Boolean full-text search.
+- MySQL does not automatically sort rows by relevance in descending order in Boolean full-text search.

 - To perform Boolean queries, InnoDB tables require all columns of the